marquesarthur/cronicas-rpg/class_rogue_whisper.md

 ___

 ## Whisper Knife

-When you choose this archetype at **3rd level**, you learn the secret magic that makes the weapons of the whispering knives so deadly.
+<i class="ra ra-daggers"></i> When you choose this archetype at **3rd level**, you learn the secret magic that makes the weapons of the whispering knives so deadly.

 You magically attune to up to four weapons in your possession with the light and throwing properties.
 The weapon damage dice increases to a d6 and, whenever you throw them, the weapon dissipates at the end of the turn.
 Thereafter, the weapon reapears in their sheaths.